From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Estimation

 for $i = 1,2,\dots$.
 Note that $\topEm_i$ used in \Cref{eq:eddies-iteration-step-plus} is already computed in \Cref{eq:eddies-iteration-step-minus}.
 So this can really be seen as a step-by-step prescription.
 Thus, the eddies can be recovered as

 The limit exists because both sequences are monotone and nonincreasing.
 The Saint-Pierre algorithm works on a discretized state space with finitely many elements.
-Hence, the existence of the limit provides that there exists an $k\in \mathbb{N}$ such that $\topEp = \topEp_k = \topEp_{k-1}$ and $\topEm = \topEm_k = \topEm_{k-1}$ and the algorithm converges after a finite number of steps.
+Hence, there exists an $k\in \mathbb{N}$ such that $\topEp = \topEp_k = \topEp_{k-1}$ and $\topEm = \topEm_k = \topEm_{k-1}$.
+Thus, the existence of the limit results in the convergence of the algorithm after a finite number of steps.

-This iteration process follows the idea of being able to visit the sunny part over and over again and is an algorithmic description for the estimation of eddies.
+This iteration process follows the idea of being able to visit the desirable region again and again and is an algorithmic description for the estimation of eddies.
 Other similarly implicitly given sets can be estimated by adjusting this basic idea.

-\section{Example: the AYS low-complexity model of climate change, wealth, and energy transformation}
+\section{Example: the AYS low-complexity model of climate change, wealth and energy transition}